Is NiceRx Legit?

 How much does NiceRx cost?

 NiceRx charges a service fee of $49 per month for each eligible medication we are able to assist with.
 There are no additional fees or costs for our service and the medications are supplied for free.
 There is no limit on the number of medications you can apply for.
-NiceRx provides access to over 1,500 FDA-approved medications which you can apply for.
-The service fee is applicable to each eligible medication, so please remember if you were to enroll and be approved for e.g. two medications, then the cost will be $98 per month.
+NiceRx provides access to over 1,500 FDA-approved medications, which you can apply for.
+The service fee applies to each eligible medication, so please remember if you were to enroll and be approved for e.g. two medications, then the cost will be $98 per month.
 You will not be charged for any medications we are unable to help with.

-NiceRx is rated on TrustPilot with over 80% of users rating the NiceRx service as excellent.
+NiceRx is rated on TrustPilot with over 50 users rating NiceRx service as excellent.
 See our reviews on TrustPilot.

 What are the benefits of NiceRx?